tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 # Rules & Regulations

 ### Robots.txt
 Websites normally have a `robots.txt` file that indicates *who* can interact with the website and *how*.
+An example would be `amazon.com/robots.txt` or `google.com/robots.txt`.
+You'll see that in allows and disallows crawlers access to certain locations within the site.

 ### Legal Complications
 The rules and regulations in web scraping are complicated - there exists lawsuits and rulings about web scraping.
-As of 2020, the rulings are in the process of being appealed, so I recommend googling whether web scraping is punishable by death.
+As of 2020, courts ruled that scraping was "okay", but this rulings is in the process of being appealed.
+I recommend googling whether web scraping is punishable by death.

 On another note, I will say that I have never read articles of a college student being jailed for scraping a website.

 # Alternatives to Building from Scratch?
 There are plenty of services/platforms that can abstract a lot of the work in web scraping.
 I don't have any personal experiences with them, but I feel like I should let readers know they exist.
 [Octoparse](https://www.octoparse.com/) and [Scrapy](https://scrapy.org/) are some that I've heard about.